City: | Tokyo, Japan |

 |

-This is currently the earliest Queen concert with more than one audience source.
 This much more complete second source emerged in early 2011.
 The recording is pretty distant, but it is still important for its historical value.
-It's worth noting that out of the 50 shows Queen played in Japan, all but two were recorded from the audience.
-The tapers certainly were busy, as there are multiple sources of more than half of the gigs.
-And the level of Japanese technology ensured that plenty of them were above average quality. |
+All of Queen's 50 shows played in Japan were taped by members of the audience, and all but one of them circulate.
+The Japanese tapers were pretty prolific, as there are multiple sources of more than half of the gigs.
+The level of Japanese technology at the time ensured that plenty of them are above average quality. |